w3c/licenses/WG-license.md

-All Reports in this Repository are licensed by Contributors under the
+All documents in this Repository are licensed by contributors under the
 [W3C Document License](http://www.w3.org/Consortium/Legal/copyright-documents).